-Enterprise Need User Impact Potential adverse security impact Options and notes l want to prevent users visiting particular sites due to corporate policy.
+Enterprise need User impact Potential adverse security impact Options and notes I want to prevent users visiting particular sites due to corporate policy.
 Medium None This can be configured through whitelist and blacklisting policies.
-See Allow or block access to websites . [#] I want to make Chrome behavior predictable so that behavior changes only happen on version upgrade. • Medium • None Variations provide a means for offering modifications to Google Chrome without shipping a new version of the browser by selectively enabling or disabling already existing features.
-Setting ChromeVariations to VariationsEnabled (value θ), or leaving the policy not set allows all variations to be applied to the browser.
+See Allow or block access to websites . #I want to make Chrome behavior predictable so that behavior changes only happen on version upgrade.
+Medium None Variations provide a means for offering modifications to Google Chrome without shipping a new version of the browser by selectively enabling or disabling already existing features.
+Setting ChromeVariations to VariationsEnabled (value 0), or leaving the policy not set allows all variations to be applied to the browser.
 We do not recommend disabling the Chrome variations framework.
 By doing this you can potentially prevent Google from quickly providing critical security fixes and significantly increases the risk of security and compatibility issues in your organization I want to ensure that all browser startups go through a central login page or other corporate page so that users agree to policy or see information that my organization deems important.
-Medium • None Please look into RestoreOnStartupURLs, HomepageIsNewTabPage, NewTabPageLocation, HomepageLocation.
+Medium None Please look into RestoreOnStartupURLs, HomepageIsNewTabPage, NewTabPageLocation, HomepageLocation.
 I don't want to allow users to use incognito mode as I'm afraid it may encourage them to visit websites that may not be appropriate for a work environment.
-Medium • None Adjust the policy IncognitoModeAvailability.
+Medium None Adjust the policy IncognitoModeAvailability.
+I have endpoint software which is incompatible with Chrome's DNS stack.
+Medium Medium Disabling the built-in DNS client will prevent Chrome from leveraging network security features such as Encrypted Client Hello (ECH) and HTTPS RR.
+If you wish to disable ECH, use the EncryptedClientHelloEnabled policy instead.